xPXpanD/EvenMorePixelmonCommands/README.md

 # PixelUpgrade
 A Minecraft plugin, meant to work with Pixelmon.

 Adds a ton of fancy new commands, some with economy integration.

 Examples include upgrading IVs, checking Pokémon weaknesses on the fly (coming soon!) and FUSING DITTOS INTO BIGGER BADDER DITTOS.
 Yes.

-Stay tuned for more details.
+Stay tuned for more details!